apache/flink/docs/content/docs/concepts/glossary.md

 #### Windows

+These are vital to processing unbounded streams.
+Windows split the [DataStream](#datastream) into “buckets” of finite size, over which computations can be applied.

 Flink features very expressive window semantics.

-used to compute aggregates on unbounded streams,

-Windows can be time driven (example: every 30 seconds) or data driven (example: every 100 elements).
+Windows can be time-driven (i.e. every 30 seconds) or data-driven (i.e. every 100 elements).

 #### Window Assigner

-An abstraction that assigns events to windows and creates new window objects as necessary.
+This is an abstraction that assigns [events](#event) to [windows](#window) and creates new window objects as necessary.
 Flink has several built-in types of window assigners.

 #### Window Function

-An abstraction that is applied to the events that are assigned to a window.
+This is an abstraction that is applied to the [events](#event) that are assigned to a [window](#window).